Category: Knowledge Base Software

 Even the best articles will get zero engagement if people need half an hour to find an answer in a long list of items.

-Information architecture (IA) is the way of structuring and organising your content to help your audience know where they are as users and how to find what they’re looking for.
+Information architecture (IA) is the way of structuring and organizing your content to help your audience know where they are as users and how to find what they’re looking for.

 How can you practice information architecture to increase the usability of your knowledge base?